tcltk/tcl/doc/markdown/CrtTrace.md

 Tracing has a significant effect on runtime performance because it causes the bytecode compiler to refrain from generating in-line code for Tcl commands such as [if] and [while] in order that they may be traced.
 If traces for the built-in commands are not required, the *flags* parameter may be set to the constant value **TCL\_ALLOW\_INLINE\_COMPILATION**.
 In this case, traces on built-in commands may or may not result in trace callbacks, depending on the state of the interpreter, but run-time performance will be improved significantly.
 (This functionality is desirable, for example, when using **Tcl\_CreateObjTrace** to implement an execution time profiler.)

 Calls to *objProc* will be made by the Tcl parser immediately before it calls the command procedure for the command (*cmdProc*).
 This occurs after argument parsing and substitution, so tracing for substituted commands occurs before tracing of the commands containing the substitutions.
 If there is a syntax error in a command, or if there is no command procedure associated with a command name, then no tracing will occur for that command.
-If a string passed to Tcl\_Eval contains multiple commands (bracketed, or on different lines) then multiple calls to *objProc* will occur, one for each command.
+If a string passed to [Tcl\_Eval][Eval3] contains multiple commands (bracketed, or on different lines) then multiple calls to *objProc* will occur, one for each command.

 **Tcl\_DeleteTrace** removes a trace, so that no future calls will be made to the procedure associated with the trace.
 After **Tcl\_DeleteTrace** returns, the caller should never again use the *trace* token.